stolksdorf/pico-redis/README.md

 ```

 ### `redis.set(key, val, [expiry])`
 Stores `key-val` pair in redis.
-Optional `expiry` in seconds.
+Optional `expiry` in milliseconds.
 Converts the `val` into stringified JSON.
 Returns a promise.

 ### `redis.get(key)`
 Retrieves the `val` stored at `key`. `val` will be attempted to be JSON parsed.
 Returns a promise.